 Services are not well geared to cope with the needs of people with different ethnic backgrounds, e.g. South Asian, Eastern European.
-The system lacks cultural awareness, with lack of timely translation of information materials/documents.
-Frequently, family members are called on to translate at meetings, and may project their own meaning on what is being communicated.
+The system lacks cultural awareness, with a lack of timely translation of information materials/documents.
+Frequently, family members are called on to translate at meetings and may project their own meaning on what is being communicated.
 Where translation services are commissioned, in some cases, their quality is questionable.
 We consider there should be a national minimum standard set for such services.

 Children and young people are not well served by existing legislation and systems.
 There is an inconsistency of approach across CAMHS services and legislation is not always used when appropriate despite young people being significantly unwell.
-There may be an argument that use of legislation does not align with a therapeutic relationship, but legislation could be used more effectively in some cases.
+There may be an argument that the use of legislation does not align with a therapeutic relationship, but legislation could be used more effectively in some cases.

-The current legislation does not work well for people with fluctuating capacity who fall between the various pieces of legislation.
+The current legislation does not work well for people with fluctuating capacities who fall between the various pieces of legislation.
 The person may be neglecting themselves, or displaying antisocial community behaviours, and could be using alcohol or substances.
 Obtaining medical evidence for lack of capacity is a problem if the person has capacity on their ‘good days’.
 We find that very few guardianship orders are tailored appropriately, tending to a shopping list of actions.